MattDodsonEnglish/English-Learning-Wiki/README.md

 people are better at learning some things than others.
 But talent is not the quality of a good student.
 These items are:

-**Intention.**

-Good students speak with intention, and they practice things they have learned with intention.
-When they learn a new word they try to use it.
-When they learn a new grammar structure, they consciously try to use it.
+**Intention.**  Good students speak with intention, and they practice things they have learned with intention.
+When they learn a new word or grammar structure, they conciously try to use it.
   When they hear about a mistake they made, they actively try to fix it.
 This intention, also called "giving a fuck," is the most important quality of a good student.

-**Study of Real Uses of the Language.**

-  You are not going to master a language with pure passive study, but good students pay attention.
-They read, they listen to movies, they hear how native speakers talk and try to understand why they spoke the way they spoke.
+**Study of Real Uses of the Language.** You are not going to master a language with pure passive study, but good students pay attention.
+They read, they listen, and they hear how native speakers talk and try to understand why they spoke the way they spoke.

 **Long-term Perspective.**
-  I've seen so many students say they're going to go on a "crash course."
+  I've seen many students say they're going to go on a "crash course."
 They buy books, buy classes, study multiple hours a day, and quit quickly.
 After this initial heave, some students become more realistic about their learning and take it slowly.
 Others quit and then use